chuck-confluent/template-confluent-cli/README.md

 ## Create a New Repo from Template

-1. Click "Use as Template"
+1. Click "Use this Template" to create a new repo
 2. Change the URL for the "Open in Gitpod" button above

 ## Features